saltcute/kasumi-doc/introduction/getting-started.md

 ::: tip

+Above properties are require to connect the bot to KOOK.
 You can also add extra properties in the file.
 You will be able to access them with `client.config.get(key)`.

 :::